FAQ / Frequently asked questions

 The vaccination booklet is an internationally recognised proof of vaccination and your record of all vaccinations you have had.
 This booklet is a requirement when travelling to a country with mandatory vaccinations.

 Do you have a vaccination booklet at home?
 Then bring it with you to the appointment for stamping the vaccinations.
 Don't have a vaccination booklet yet?
 No problem!
-At all our Vaccination Point locations, you have the option to purchase a new booklet.
+At all our Vaccination Point locations, you can purchase a new booklet.
 Please let us know when leaving your details in the comments or indicate this during your consultation.

 If you are interested in a new vaccination booklet, please let us know when leaving your details in the comments (when making an appointment).
 You can then purchase these during your consultation.
 View here The current rate of a vaccination booklet.